Talent Acquisition

 Job Ad

-The first step in a successful sourcing strategy is to create a compelling job ad.
+The first step in a successful recruitment strategy is to create a compelling job ad.
 A well-written job ad is an advertisement that markets the job opening and draws interest in the position.

-Note: If compensation is disclosed for faculty job ads, please add “commensurate with experience” after the range.
+Note: Please add “commensurate with experience” after the range

 Example: “$18-22/hr, commensurate with experience”

-For assistance on creating a compelling job ad, feel free to contact the Talent Acquisition (TA) Department at jobs@gmu.edu.
-A Talent Acquisition specialist can assist in developing a strategic ad campaign with language that is relevant to your needs and a coordinated advertising campaign.
+For assistance on creating a compelling job ad, contact the Talent Acquisition (TA) team at jobs@gmu.edu.
+The TA team can assist in developing a strategic ad campaign with language that is relevant to your needs and a coordinated advertising campaign.
 They can help you develop a target campaign specific to your hiring grade, labor category, and niche market.

 What is your department’s realistic budget to source for a candidate?
 Do you have a flexible timeline to attract and retain a qualified candidate?
 If you're on a tight timeline, you may require more upfront advertising to attract candidates quickly.
 If you have flexibility and can afford a longer search, you can leverage a more balanced and calculated approach to see whom you attract.
 For many job openings at Mason, free advertising can be leveraged with minimal advertising expenses if a strategic and proactive plan is put in place.